 Home > Patient & Family Resources > Health Library > Benign Paroxysmal Positional Vertigo (BPPV)

-For some people, BPPV goes away by itself in a few weeks.
-But it can come back again.
+For many people, BPPV goes away by itself in a few weeks, but treatment can help.
+It can come back again.

-BPPV is not a sign of a serious health problem.
+BPPV isn't a sign of a serious health problem.

-The main symptom is a feeling that you are spinning or tilting when you are not.
-This can happen when you move your head in a certain way, like rolling over in bed, turning your head quickly, bending over, or tipping your head back.
+The main symptom of BPPV is a feeling that you are spinning or tilting when you are not.
+It can happen when you move your head in a certain way, like rolling over in bed.
+You may find it hard to walk or stand without losing your balance.

-Your doctor can usually tell that you have BPPV by asking you questions about your vertigo and doing a physical exam.
-You may have a test where your doctor watches your eyes while turning your head and helping you lie back.
-This is called the Dix-Hallpike test.
+BPPV is diagnosed with a physical exam.
+Your doctor will ask questions about your symptoms and past health.
+You may have a Dix-Hallpike test.
+In this test, your doctor watches your eyes while turning your head and helping you lie back.

 Health Tools help you make wise health decisions or take action to improve your health.